-New or first-time users should make themselves familiar with the specifics of SALT as a telescope (Sec 2 on how SALT differs from other telescopes of its class and what its limitations are, and Sec.
+New or first-time users should make themselves familiar with the specifics of SALT as a telescope (See Sec 2 on how SALT differs from other telescopes of its class and what its limitations are, and Sec.
 4 on SALT's characteristics and performance) and the details of how to write the proposal (Sec.
 3).
 Section 1.2 gives useful tips on how to make best use of the telescope and its instruments and how to increase the likelihood to get time allocated and the observations executed.
 Both the section on how calibrations are done or requested (Sec.
 5) and how to calculate overheads (Sec.
 10) are important for calculating the overall time request.
-Every instrument section presents first an overview of the status of that instrument (what is available in this semester, what to look out for and possible caveats), followed by detailed descriptions on available modes, filters (including descriptions on performance), etc. Important is also the last subsection with the information on what kind of calibration observations are offered for free and which calibrations the user can choose for themselves.
-A glossary on SALT-specific expressions and acronyms can be found in the appendix as well as details on technical information on the instruments.
+Every instrument section presents first an overview of the status of that instrument (what is available in this semester, what to look out for and possible caveats), followed by detailed descriptions on available modes, filters (including descriptions on performance), etc. The last subsections containing the information on what kind of calibration observations for each instrument are offered for free and which calibrations the user can choose for themselves is also very important.
+A glossary on SALT-specific expressions and acronyms can be found in the appendix as well as technical details about the instruments.